 - Reframe: They reframe the discussion around new thinking, literally shaping the conversation by changing the lens through which buyers view the issue at hand.
 This puts the buyer in the learning zone.

 - Direct: They direct the buyer to new and better possibilities.
 This differentiates you from the competition.
 No more capabilities battle.
-You, as the seller, have added value and are not categorically distinctive.
+You, as the seller, have added value, created need, and are now categorically distinctive.

-If you want to get buyers off auto-pilot, you need to push them out of their comfort zone and into the learning zone.
+If you want to inspire buyers, create need, and get buyers off auto-pilot, you need to push them out of their comfort zone and into the learning zone.
 To do so, remember this simple model: disrupt, reframe, redirect.
 The sellers who do this unleash value and set themselves apart from their competition.